Blockchains/badger-docs/DiggOracles.md

 ## System Overview
 ![Oracles](/images/badger-oracles.png)

-- MarketMedianOracle: the entry point of the rebase actions, can forward notifications of the rebase to other contracts
+- MarketMedianOracle: On-chain source of truth for DIGG/BTC price.
-- CpiMedianOracle: Unused in the Digg system, always returning one
+- CpiMedianOracle: Unused in the Digg system, always returning one.
-- Centralized Oracle: External,trusted service that publishes market data to the MarketMedianOracle via a Gnosis safe
+- Centralized Oracle: External,trusted service that publishes market data to the MarketMedianOracle via a Gnosis safe.
-- ConstantOracle: Trustless Oracle that always returns 1 to the CpiMedianOracle
+- ConstantOracle: Trustless Oracle that always returns 1 to the CpiMedianOracle.

 ## Centralized Market Oracle Details
 * The centralized oracle is a Gnosis safe.